 - General anesthesia so we can thoroughly examine tooth and gum health

-- Full-mouth radiographs, which is now the standard of care in veterinary dentistry
+- Full-mouth radiographs (grade 2 or higher), which is now the standard of care in veterinary dentistry

 - Professional cleaning to remove tartar and plaque